Making Tax Digital for Income Tax: 3 myths debunked

 Here’s what you need to know:

-- Some tools have free trial versions, like TaxNav, for a limited period.
+2. Some tools have free trial versions, like TaxNav's 30-day free trial.

 Good news!
 TaxNav is an HMRC-recognised provider, designed specifically for MTD IT.
 It’s built to be simple, affordable, and tailored to the self-employed, landlords and subcontractors with simple tax affairs.